How To Select Blooms For Heat, Hurricanes, And Humidity

 - Shop at your best locally owned garden centers-they will offer plants proven to work in your local areas.
 Ask for advice; you will meet real gardeners who spend all day talking to other gardeners.

 - Know your climate-first find your plant hardiness zone.
 Use this chart and add your zip code.
 Then learn about your own garden and its microclimates.
-Our front garden, for example, is southwest facing and offers little relief from the sun.
+Our front garden, for example, is southwest-facing and offers little relief from the sun.
 As we planted trees, our rear and side gardens developed as part sun.
 We garden pondside and need to be prepared for possible summer floods in some spaces.
 (In Hurricane Ian and Irma, the pond came disconcertingly close to the swimming pool.
-We can plant a little differently in each section.
+It’s possible to plant a little differently in each section.
 Map out your garden and be prepared for changes as shade plants grow and make changes to your light conditions.

 - Visit your best local public gardens-see what grows for them.
 Public gardens are always trying out new ideas.
 You can see how well specific plants are working for them.
 (The link is for the American Public Garden Association.)